micr0-dev/lexido/README.md

 2. **Make the file executable:**

-   Open your terminal and navigate to the folder where you downloaded the Lexido installer.
+   Open your terminal and navigate to the folder where you downloaded the Lexido binary.
 Then, run the following command to make the file executable:

    ```bash
    chmod +x ./lexido